Best Live Casinos for Blackjack

 Live blackjack is a way to play real blackjack with a real dealer online, using a high quality video feed and virtual betting software.

-Is live blackjack legal?
+Is live blackjack legal and safe?